sarlinpe/Smart-Chef/README.md

 ## Motivations

 Cooking is healthy, culturally rewarding, and above all funny.
 Yet, many people don't cook and have never learnt how to, either because it is not part of their culture and they never had the opportunity to, or because they simply don't have time for it.
-As a team of cooking-lover engineers attending the Singapore Nanyang Technopreneurship Center *Startathon*, we decided to tackle this problem by developping an inovative and affordable solution: Smart Chef.
+As a team of cooking-lover engineers attending the Singapore Nanyang Technopreneurship Center *Startathon*, we decided to tackle this problem by developing an innovative and affordable solution: Smart Chef.

 ## Concept